byReqz/status/README.md

 - do not quote individual hosts
 - https needs to specified most of the time to avoid 308s

+the status-server.sh file includes a loop at the end which is needed in my docker setup, nothing else is different

 for running the script in docker, see the included compose file